-Adani Mining Pty Ltd (Adani) proposes the construction and operation of the North Galilee Basin Rail Project (the NGBR Project), a multiuser, standard gauge, greenfield rail line that will transport coal from mines in the northern Galilee Basin to the Port of Abbot Point.
-The NGBR Project is approximately 300 km in length and connects the proposed Carmichael Coal Mine and Rail Project's east-west rail corridor, approximately 70 km east of the proposed Carmichael Coal Mine in the vicinity of Mistake Creek, with supporting infrastructure at the Port of Abbot Point (refer Figure 1-1).
+Adani Mining Pty Ltd (Adani) proposes the construction and operation of the North Galilee Basin Rail Project (NGBR Project), a multiuser, standard gauge, greenfield rail line that will transport coal from mines in the northern Galilee Basin to the Port of Abbot Point.
+The NGBR Project is approximately 310 km in length and connects the proposed Carmichael Coal Mine and Rail Project's east-west rail corridor, approximately 70 km east of the Carmichael Mine in the vicinity of Mistake Creek, with supporting infrastructure at the Port of Abbot Point (refer Figure 1-1).
 The NGBR Project will have an operational capacity of up to 100 million tonnes per annum (mtpa) of coal product expected to be sourced from both Adani and third-party mines in the northern Galilee Basin.
 Key features of the NGBR Project include:

-- Approximately 300 km of standard gauge, bi-directional rail track located within a nominal 100 m wide rail corridor (the final rail corridor) - A rail maintenance access road running parallel to the rail track for approximately 300 km and wholly within the final rail corridor - Seven passing loops, each 4.3 km in length - Signalling infrastructure - Approximately 4.5 km of fill greater than 15 m in depth (11 locations) and approximately 3.4 km of cut greater than 15 m in depth (nine locations) - At-grade and grade-separated road, rail, stock and occupational crossings - Bridge and culvert structures at major waterways and drainage lines, and various other longitudinal and cross drainage structures - A rolling stock maintenance facility near the Port of Abbot Point including provisioning line, train maintenance line, wagon and locomotive service sheds, wash bay and queuing line - Five temporary accommodation camps for construction workers - A temporary construction depot at the southern end of NGBR Project - Temporary construction yards, concrete batching plants, bridge and track laydown areas and heavy vehicle turning circles.
+- Approximately 310 km of standard gauge, bi-directional rail track located within a nominal 100 m wide rail corridor, narrowing to 60 m width in the vicinity of the NGBR Project realignment (the final rail corridor) - A rail maintenance access road running parallel to the rail track for approximately 310 km and wholly within the final rail corridor - Eight passing loops, each 4.3 km in length - Signalling infrastructure - Approximately 3.3 km of fill greater than 15 m in depth and approximately 2.1 km of cut greater than 15 m in depth - At-grade and grade separated road, rail, stock and occupational crossings - Bridge and culvert structures at major waterways and drainage lines, and various other longitudinal and cross drainage structures - A rolling stock maintenance facility near the Port of Abbot Point including provisioning line, train maintenance line, wagon and locomotive service sheds, wash bay and queuing line - Five temporary accommodation camps for construction workers - A temporary construction depot at the southern end of NGBR Project (proposed as part of the Carmichael Coal Mine and Rail Project) - Temporary construction yards, concrete batching plants, bridge and track laydown areas and heavy vehicle turning circles.